BSW Admissions Process

 The School of Social Work Application Deadlines:

-The BSW program will be accepting online applications for Spring 2018 beginning October 9, 2017.
+The BSW program will be accepting online applications for Fall 2018 beginning March 5, 2018.

 For Phase II BSW Majors

 All new BSW applicants will need to complete an online application.

 If you have questions about the MSW Program at Texas State, after reviewing the information on the School of Social Work and Graduate College websites, please join us for an Information Meeting.
 If you plan on attending, these meetings will be held in Health Professions Building/ Encino Hall Room 145.
 For directions, click here.